salvillalon45/RestaurantPage-theOdinProject/README.md

-# theOdinProject-RestaurantPage
+# Restaurant Page
-[TheOdinProject: Javascript] - Project: Restaurant Page
+[The Odin Project: Javascript] - Project: Restaurant Page

 # Summary
 Making a sample Restaurant Page.
 We will use Javascript alone to generate the entire contents of the website!